RosettaCommons/documentation/application_documentation/rna/auto-drrafter.md

 `mini_example_auto_fits.txt`: This file lists all of the different possible alignments of helices into the density map.
 Each alignment is numbered and listed on a separate line in this file.

 `mini_example_init_points.pdb`: This PDB file contains all of the points that were placed into the density map in order to convert the density map into a graph.

-`secstruct_mini_example.txt`: The secondary structure file for the DRRAFTER runs.